CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-05-Updating-Apps&Managing-Load-Balancing.md

    ![At the top of the list, a new web replica set is listed as a pending deployment in the Replica Set box.](media/E5T1S15.png "Pod deployment is in progress")

-1. Now to set the new image on the pods, run the below command.
+1. Now, to set the new image on the pods, run the command below.

      ```bash
      kubectl set image deployments/contoso-traders-web -n contoso-traders contoso-traders-web=contosotradersacr<inject key="DeploymentID" />.azurecr.io/contosotradersuiweb:V1